Skip to main content

 3. Neutrality: Similar to Meta and other platforms that use a similar approach, MNTN randomizes our control group to remove the potential for unintended biases

 Note: Incrementality at MNTN is currently reported at the channel level.
-This means when you are evaluating the report and evaluating performance you will want to keep in mind you are reviewing all of your prospecting campaigns live during that particular time frame.
+This means that when you evaluate the report and performance, you will want to keep in mind that you are reviewing all of your prospecting campaigns live during that particular time frame.

 Did this answer your question?